 We need to look at the canal company records as soon as we can access them to find out more.

 Several people wondered if they were some sort of air raid shelter connected with Sperry’s and Hoffmann’s.

 The tunnels or manholes have step-irons marked ‘Norcon’.
 Norcon Ltd was a small company in the 1930s who manufactured concrete drainage pipes.
 In 1938 they won a government contract to build some prefabricated pillboxes.

 There was a pillbox on the other side of the embankment – the remains of which can now be seen.
 Perhaps the brick structures were constructed at the same time as the pillboxes?

 Sewage pipe tunnels?

 Some time ago, Stonehouse History Group asked for information about the “tunnels” to the left of the canal towpath – just beyond the embankment on the Bond’s Mill side.
 A local man, Mr Davies, recalled that his father told him they were built to carry sewage pipes on their way to the sewage works (to the south of Beard’s Mill).
 The pipes were to have passed under the embankment.
-Mr Davies said his father told him that the tunnels had been built around the time of the First World War.
-We thought that the 1914 landslip stopped the sewage company from digging under the embankment near the river culvert, in case it caused another landslip.
+We wondered if the 1914 landslip stopped the sewage company from digging under the embankment near the river culvert, in case it caused another landslip.
 As far as we know, the tunnels were never used, although lots of people remember playing in them when they were children.

 The sewerage pipes were put above ground, down the other side of the railway and under the embankment beyond the viaduct.
 These large black pipes were visible until a few years ago, when they were buried under the adjacent field.